mallikarjunimmadi/repo/vsphere/esxi_local_user_compliance_v0.0.3.txt

 Notes:
   - Connect to one or more vCenters before running this script.
   - CSV input should contain a host column.
 Default column name is "Host".
+  - For --validate and --remediate, --username overrides $RequiredUsernames and only the supplied username(s) are processed.
-  - The same password is used for all usernames listed in $RequiredUsernames.
+  - The same password is used for all usernames targeted during remediation.
   - --validate and --check-connectivity default to all hosts in connected vCenters if no host input is provided.
 '@
 }